Back to home

 Key Points

-• Continued to Germany, Argentina, Mexico, Italy; returned to Spain in 1987 from US.
+• Exiled to Germany, Argentina, Mexico, Italy, and US; returned to Spain in 1987 for desertion sentence.

-Declassified Spanish government documents have confirmed that Gil Sánchez-Valiente, the Civil Guard captain known as the "man with the briefcase" from Spain's failed 23-F coup attempt, briefly sought refuge in Andorra during his escape abroad.
+Declassified Spanish intelligence files released on Wednesday confirm that Civil Guard Captain Gil Sánchez-Valiente, identified as the "man with the briefcase" during the failed 23-F coup attempt, briefly took refuge in Andorra while evading capture in 1981.

 Share the article via